Are you wondering what to do in Amsterdam when it rains? Then check out all these incredible indoor activities to do on a rainy day in Amsterdam!

 Head to Museumplein

 Obviously these museums can get a little on the busy side when it’s raining.
-However, an upside is you’ll be able to get a photo of the I AMSTERDAM sign with hardly anyone in it!
+However, if you head here early in the morning then you’ll usually be able to get inside without having to queue.

-And if none of those museums are your thing then there’s always the sex museum…
+And if none of those museums are your thing then there’s always the Amsterdam sex museum…

-Find a good quality boozer and have a pint of Heineken
+Visit a “brown cafe” and have a pint of Heineken

 And if you want to learn about beer, then go on the Heineken Experience

-Or if beer isn’t your thing, have a COFFEE instead
+If beer isn’t your thing, have a coffee instead

 Try different foods from around the world at the Foodhallen

-If you’re looking to get a good fill and you want to sample different foods from around the world, then the Foodhallen is the place for you!
-This refurbished tram depot is home to over 20 different food-truck style stands selling different cuisines from around the world all under one very dry roof.
+If you want to sample different foods from around the world, then the Foodhallen is the place for you.
+This refurbished tram depot is home to over 20 different food-truck style stands selling different cuisines from around the world.
+The best bit is it’s all under one very dry roof.

-A few things to try are traditional bittenballen, Vietnamese summer rolls, a Greek meze, a home-cooked pie, and the artisanal burgers are simply delicious too!
+A few things to try are traditional bittenballen, Vietnamese summer rolls, a Greek meze, a home-cooked pie, and the artisanal burgers are simply delicious too.
+To be honest with you, you can’t go wrong with any of the food here.

 Photo by Franklin Heijnen